 - 1. The Corporation is required to produce an Annual Statement of Accounts that sets out the financial position for that period.
 The accounts are prepared in accordance with all relevant prescribed guidance, Codes of Practice and Reporting Standards. - 2.
 The Accounts and Audit Regulations (England) 2015 came into effect on 1st April 2015.
-The regulations change the arrangements for the approval and publication of the Statement of Accounts and the Annual Governance Statement. - 3.
-In line with this revised guidance issued by Government the inspection notice and draft accounts were published on the STDC website, during this time the public have the right to examine the accounts, question the auditor and to make objections - 4.
-The attached Statement of Accounts are the latest draft for the Group.
-The audit is still ongoing to enable completion of work in relation the Group Accounts liaising with the component auditors of STDL and the report of the pension scheme auditors remains outstanding.
-As such the STDC Group Financial Statements have not yet been finalised. - 5.
-Once the component and pension auditors have reported to Mazars Group, statements will be audited by Mazars LLP and will be reported through to the committee.
-If there are any amendments to STDC Group's financial statements resulting from the completion of the group statements these will be reported at the same time.
+The regulations change the arrangements for the approval and publication of the Statement of Accounts and the Annual Governance Statement.

+- 3. In line with this revised guidance issued by Government the inspection notice and draft accounts were published on the STDC website, during this time the public have the right to examine the accounts, question the auditor and to make objections - 4.
+The Statement of Accounts are attached at Appendix 1 and are the latest draft for the Group.
+Remaining outstanding issues are summarised from paragraph 7